Bubble-assisted Leptogenesis: Brief review on cosmological first-order phase transition

 where the upper (lower) sign is for the bosonic (fermionic) case.
 In our numerical calculations we use the full form for $J_{\rm B,F}$.
 For illustrative purposes, we show the expansions of $J_B(y^2)$ \cite{Curtin:2016urg}:

 where $K_2(z)$ is the Bessel function of the second-kind.
 Note that bosonic interactions are required to make the phase transition first order due to the $y^3$ term in $J_B(y^2\ll 1)$.

 We also incorporate the resummation of the self-energy diagrams of bosons following the so-called truncated-full-dressing procedure\,\cite{Curtin:2016urg}.
-This can be effectively done with the replacement \bea m_i^2(\phi) \to m_i^2(\phi)+\Pi_i, \eea where $\Pi_i$ is the thermal correction to the mass of a particle $i$.
+This can be effectively done with the replacement \bea m_i^2(\phi) \to m_i^2(\phi)+\Pi_i, \eea where $\Pi_i$ is the thermal correction to the mass of a particle $i$ (see also Ref.~\cite{Schicho:2022wty} for an updated tool for the resummation).
+Theoretical uncertainties related to the use of the perturbative method have been discussed in Ref.~\cite{Croon:2020cgk} for polynomial potentials, however, we expect them to be mild in the scalar potential that we use in Section.~\ref{sec:model}.
 We find that there are no significant changes to our results with this replacement, so our parameter space is numerically stable.

 The complete, temperature-dependent, scalar potential we consider is given by the sum of all these contributions: \bea V(\phi, T) = V_0(\phi) +\sum_i V_{CW} (m_i^2(\phi) +\Pi_i ) + \sum_i V_T(m_i^2(\phi)+\Pi_i), \eea where $V_0(\phi)$ corresponds to the tree-level potential.